 What are the risks of contracting a sexually transmitted disease if a woman performed oral sex on a man without a condom?

-Check out Oral Sex and Herpes — A Triple Header and other related Alice questions linked below to read more about this issue.
+Check out Oral Sex and Herpes — A Triple Header and the related Q&As to read more about this issue.
 In the meantime, you likely don't need to worry.
 Although STI transmission is possible through oral sex, it happens rarely.
 Perhaps with this information you could change your signed name from "worried" to "wary" or "wise"?Alice!